AndyStabler/andy-ab/README.md

 # Andy AB

-Behold, an AB testing framework without any frills.
+Behold, an AB testing framework for static sites without any frills.

 ## How to use it
 ```html